Colorado health insurance

-Average premiums in Colorado’s individual market dropped by 20 percent for 2020, but that was before any subsidies were applied.
+Average premiums in Colorado’s individual market dropped by 20% for 2020, but that was before any subsidies were applied.
 After subsidies, many enrollees saw higher monthly premium costs in 2020, due to lower benchmark plan premiums and the resulting decrease in premium subsidy amounts.
-For 2021, the eight insurers have proposed an overall average rate increase of just over 2 percent.
+For 2021, the eight insurers initially proposed an overall average rate increase of just over 2%, but once regulators finalized the rates, the changes for 2021 amounted to an average rate decrease of 1.4 percent.

 Read our overview of the Colorado health insurance marketplace – including news updates and exchange history.

 Colorado open enrollment period and dates